scottvr/apifuse/README.md

 ## Current Status

-This is an early prototype.
+This is an early PoC.
+That said, "it works for me."
 The current implementation focuses on:

 - OpenAPI-driven discovery of top-level collection and item `GET` routes
 - JSON-file offline mode (`--json-input`)